 Brian is the proud father of two young boys and when not chasing after them, enjoys furniture making, tennis, and spending time with his beautiful wife.

-Heather Dwyer manages Art Projects for individuals, a competitive funding program for projects in all artistic disciplines; e4c, 4Culture's storefront media gallery and co-manges Open 4Culture (with Deb Twersky), a funding resource for art, heritage and preservation projects by or for underserved communities.
+Heather Dwyer manages Art Projects for individuals, a competitive funding program for projects in all artistic disciplines; e4c, 4Culture's storefront media gallery; and special initiatives including Artists Up and Vets Restore.

 Heather is committed to supporting artists and has been fortunate enough to work with them at non-profit organizations, private corporations and government agencies for the past 25 years.
 Prior to joining 4Culture in 2003, Heather worked for Jack Straw Productions, Washington Lawyers for the Arts, Artist Trust, Bank of America Art Programs, Seattle Office of Arts and Cultural Affairs and the Los Angeles Unified School District.
 She holds a BFA from Cornish College of the Arts and a MFA from California Institute of Arts (CalArts).

 Heather enjoys the classic long walks along the beach, pitching junk at the dump, scavenging for treasures at salvage yards, and hanging out with her very entertaining friends and family.

 Bret Fetzer manages the On-Site Review program and supports Charlie Rathbun with the Sustained Support program.